flanksource/deps/README.md

 - **Lazy Installation**: Tools installed on first use with aqua-proxy
 - **Policy as Code**: Aqua Policy for governance and security controls

-**deps strengths:**
-- **Embeddable Go Library**: Use `deps.Install()` directly in Go applications
-- **Runtime Auto-Installation**: Automatic Node.js, Python, Java, PowerShell support with dependency management
-- **CEL Post-Processing**: Powerful transformation pipeline for complex packages
-- **Multiple Sources**: Maven, Apache, GitLab, GitHub builds beyond just GitHub releases
-- **Directory Mode**: Full application installations with symlink management
-- **GitHub Action**: Pre-built action with intelligent caching

-**Choose aqua when:**
+Choose `aqua` when:
  - You need access to a vast registry of pre-configured packages
  - Supply chain security verification (SLSA, Cosign) is critical
  - You want policy-based governance and approval workflows
  - You prefer lazy installation with proxy execution

-**Choose deps when:**
-- You're embedding tool management in a Go application
-- You need to run Node/Python/Java scripts with auto-install
-- You require flexible package sources beyond GitHub (Maven, Apache, GitLab)
-- You need CEL-based post-processing for complex transformations
-- You're building CI/CD workflows with the GitHub Action
-- You prefer project-local installations with explicit deps.yaml

----

 ### vs. mise (https://mise.jdx.dev/)

  **mise strengths:**
  - **System-Wide Management**: Designed for system-level tool and runtime management
  - **Environment Variables**: Built-in environment variable management per project
  - **asdf Compatibility**: Drop-in replacement for asdf with backend plugin support
  - **Version Files**: Supports .tool-versions, .mise.toml, and language-specific version files
  - **Dev Environment**: Complete development environment management
  - **Tasks**: Built-in task runner similar to Make

-**deps strengths:**
-- **Embeddable in Go**: Use as a library in Go programs, not just a CLI
-- **Project-Local by Default**: Tools installed per-project, not system-wide
-- **GitHub Action Integration**: Native GitHub Actions support with caching
-- **CEL Transformation Pipeline**: Advanced post-processing capabilities
-- **Runtime Scripts**: Auto-install and run Node/Python/Java/PowerShell scripts
-- **Lock Files**: Strong reproducibility with deps-lock.yaml

-**Choose mise when:**
+Choose `mise` when:
  - You want system-wide tool version management
  - You need environment variable management per directory
  - You're migrating from asdf or need asdf plugin compatibility
  - You want a task runner integrated with your tool manager
  - You need support for .tool-versions files and per-directory environments

-**Choose deps when:**
-- You're building Go applications that need embedded dependency management
-- You want project-specific tool installations without affecting the system
-- You're using GitHub Actions and want native action support
-- You need to run runtime scripts (Node/Python/Java) with auto-dependency installation
-- You prefer explicit configuration with reproducible lock files
-- You need advanced package transformations with CEL expressions

----

 ## Contributing